Production of plates and mouldings from popcorn granules

 Advantages

-• Faster and more efficient compression molding process
+• Fast and efficient compression moulding process.

 Applications